sarahbanat/Segment-App/README.md

 ## Overview

-The Depth Segmentation App is a web-based application that generates depth maps and performs semantic segmentation on images.
+The Depth Segmentation App is a service that generates depth maps and performs semantic segmentation on images.
 This project leverages the Depth-Anything-V2 model for depth map generation and the Segformer model for semantic segmentation.
 The application is built using Flask for the web server and integrates with PyTorch and Hugging Face's transformers.

 ## Features